aiyojun/vtkocc/README.md

 Two ways of constructing graphic interface by Qt:

 1. Qt original approach, we will reap ugly UI;
-2. Use QWebEngineView, good idea, front-end developper friendly, but trashy UI painting mechnism.
+2. Use QWebEngineView, good idea, front-end developer friendly, but trashy UI painting mechanism.

 Therefore, we are supposed to rebuild UI design system first!